Bougainvillea Winter Care Tips + Answers To Your Questions

 Beautiful bougainvillea is one of those plants that is unforgettable.
 You don’t want to miss this one when it’s in full bloom—the gorgeous flowers are out of this world!

 Bougainvillea care is a very popular topic amongst our readers here at Joy Us Garden.
 In this post, we’re focused on helping you prepare for bougainvillea care in the winter months and how to maintain your plant when cooler temperatures set in.
-This is a roundup of articles I’ve written on this subject all in 1 place for your reference.
+This is a roundup of articles I’ve written on this subject all in one place for your reference.

 Note: This post was published on 1/22/2020 & was updated on 1/17/2022 to give more information.